jl-wearing/movie-recommendation-remote/README.md

 the same as the untuned 0.686).
 The real lever for improvement would be **better features** (movie genres, user demographics), not hyperparameter search.

-### 7. Adding genre and demographic features (Exercise 1)
+### 7. Adding genre and demographic features

-The book ends with an exercise: *can we do better by also using movie genres (`movies.dat`) and user demographics (`users.dat`)?* `src/features.py` builds two extra feature blocks, and `src/enhanced_recommender.py` compares four feature sets under the same `MultinomialNB` model and 80/20 split:
+*can we do better by also using movie genres (`movies.dat`) and user demographics (`users.dat`)?* `src/features.py` builds two extra feature blocks, and `src/enhanced_recommender.py` compares four feature sets under the same `MultinomialNB` model and 80/20 split: